microup/vbalancer/readme.md

 ## What is VBalancer?

 VBalancer is a project written on Golang that provides a simple and efficient way to balance traffic between identical servers(peers).
 It is designed to be lightweight and fast.
 VBalancer supports TCP protocol.
 With its easy-to-use configuration options, it is an ideal solution for any organization looking to improve their network application performance and reliability.
 Blacklist functionality has also been implemented in VBalancer.
-Now, IP addresses can be added to the configuration file to reject requests, which will also provide protection against DDOS or unauthorized access by a specific address.
+Now, IP addresses can be added to the configuration file to reject requests, which will also provide protection against DDoS or unauthorized access by a specific address.

 VBalancer is an open source project released under the AGPL-3.0 license.